 You don't have to have a overt knowledge of the grammar or grammatical terminology of your L2 in order to speak it, as long as you can use the grammar effectively.

-Learning to arrange the words in the correct order is probably one of the most important and useful things you'll learn after pronunciation and vocabulary.
+Learning to arrange the words in the correct order is probably one of the most important and useful things you will learn, after pronunciation and vocabulary.
 If you manage to use the right words in the right order you should be understood even if you cannot remember all the necessary grammatical endings.
 Arranging the words of your L1 in the same way as your L2 will help you to understand how your L2 works.

 Examples of word order: